Count John McCormack and my grandfather, Michael Coyle, lived close to each other as young children.

 These heartbroken Irish men, forced to leave their native country by economic necessity, worked in foreign lands.
 Yet, in spite of all the attractions there, they yearned to be back home with their own people.

-Other popular Irish ballads which we sang were “Forty Shades of Green”, “Galway Bay”, “If you’re Irish Come into the Parlour”, “How Could you Buy Killarney”, “My Irish Molly O” and “Kilkelly”, a ballad about a village in Mayo.
+Other popular Irish ballads that we sang were “Forty Shades of Green”, “Galway Bay”, “If you’re Irish Come into the Parlour”, “How Could you Buy Killarney”, “My Irish Molly O” and “Kilkelly”, a ballad about a village in Mayo.

 As young children, we loved the pathos of the words in these ballads and sang them continually.